jessica-finkel/CYPLAN255-Final-Project/README.md

 **Are there sociospatial patterns with respect to the congregations in the Bay Area that are pursuing housing development on their property?
 In particular, do the data support the anecdotal evidence that majority-Black churches are driving this trend?**

 ## Methodology
-To explore this question, I relied on several key data sources, including:
+To explore this question, I relied on the following datasets:
-- 2019 5-year American Community Survey data by census tract
+- 2019 5-year American Community Survey data, by census tract (accessed via API)
   - Table S1901 (Income in the Past 12 Months)
   - Table B03002 (Hispanic or Latino Origin by Race)
   - Table S0101 (Age and Sex)
-- California Tax Credit Allocation Committee 2022 Opportunity Map data
+- California Tax Credit Allocation Committee 2022 Opportunity Map
-- City of Berkeley data
+- City of Berkeley Parcels and Zoning data
-  - Parcel Data
-  - Zoning Data

 I also compiled a novel dataset of "YIGBY Congregations" based on news reports, press statements, interviews, blog posts, and social media.
 After gathering the information, I used the Mapbox API to geocode the addresses then used Shapely to create point geometry for each site.
 For the purpose of this project, I have limited the dataset to congregations in Alameda, Contra Costa, and Santa Clara counties.
 However, even within these three counties, the list is quite preliminary and incomplete.
 I hope to continue to build out the dataset as I continue research in this area.